cstuder/parse-swissmetnet/README.md

 ## Methods

-The parser is intentionally limited: It parses the given string and returns the data if it finds the string to be valid.
-It throws an exception otherwise.
-No partial parsing of strings.
+The parser is intentionally limited: It parses the given string and returns all data which looks valid.
+It silently skips over any line it doesn't understand.

+Values are converted to `float`.
+Missing values are returned as `null`.

 ### `DataParser::parse(string $raw)`